microsoft/PowerApps-Samples/ai-builder/labs/README.md

 ## AI Builder lab instructions

-Please follow the steps below to set up the environment to use AIBuilder Labs
+Please follow the steps below to set up the environment for use with AIBuilder Labs.

-For binary classification, text classification and object detection scenarios you need sample data in CDS.
+For binary classification, text classification, and object detection scenarios you will need some sample data in CDS.

 ### Manual data set up

-#### Part 1 :Import AIBuilderLabSolution_1_0_0_0 solution to the CDS environment.
+#### Part 1 : Import AIBuilderLabSolution_1_0_0_0 solution to the CDS environment

-This creates 3 CDS entities - Object Detection Product , Health Feedback and Online Shopping Intent
+This creates 3 CDS entities - Object Detection Product , Health Feedback, and Online Shopping Intent.

-#### Part 2 : Upload data to the entities created in part 1
+#### Part 2 : Upload data to the entities created in Part 1

 - Binary classification : Follow the instructions [here](https://docs.microsoft.com/en-us/ai-builder/binary-classification-data-prep) to upload the **Online Shopping Intent** data.
-- Text classification : Go to **Lab Data/Text Classification** folder within the lab files.
-Then upload data from **pai_healthcare_feedbacks**.
-Follow the instructions [here](https://docs.microsoft.com/en-us/ai-builder/before-you-build-text-classification-model)
+- Text classification : Go to **Lab Data/Text Classification** folder within the lab files and then upload data from **pai_healthcare_feedbacks**.
+Follow the instructions [here](https://docs.microsoft.com/en-us/ai-builder/before-you-build-text-classification-model).
-- Object detection : Go to **Lab Data/ObjectDetection** folder.Then upload data from **aib_objectdetectionproducts**.
-Please follow the same instructions as above for data upload.
+- Object detection : Go to **Lab Data/ObjectDetection** folder and then upload data from **aib_objectdetectionproducts**.
+Follow the same instructions as above for data upload.

 ### Automated lab environment & data set up

 Follow the instructions in the **Automated Lab Environment** folder to build and run the tool which will create a trial CDS organization with the data already uploaded.

-For form processing, business card reader, and object detection labs, you need images or pdfs, which are available in the **Lab Images** folder.
+For form processing, business card reader, and object detection labs you will need images or pdfs which are available in the **Lab Images** folder.